 Vial Handling Notes

-• Label reconstituted vials with the date of preparation and concentration.
+• Label with date and concentration.

-• Keep vials away from direct light.
+• Keep away from light.

 --- For research use only.
 Not medical advice.